magento/devdocs/src/guides/v2.4/graphql/queries/dynamic-blocks.md

 ## Example usage

-The following query returns all catalog price rule dynamic blocks that can be placed in a header or footer.
+The following query returns all dynamic blocks of type `SPECIFIED`.
+The returned item is a a dynamic block containing only text.
+The second item contains a PNG file.

 **Request:**